AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.moveInParentCoordinates(deltaX, deltaY)*
 Move the node by the given number of pixels along the parent's X/Y axes (if this node has no rotation, this is identical to moving the node along its own local X/Y axes).
+This is equivalent to modifying the value returned by 'translation' and then setting it back.

+For an overview of node positioning & coordinate systems, see [Coordinate spaces](README#Coordinate-spaces).

 **Kind**: instance method of [<code>SceneNode</code>](#SceneNode)
 **See**